 - Do you want to compete in horse shows?
 Does the stable train for them?
 Is competition required for riders?
 Plan for additional costs for competing.

 - Are you looking for a riding community?
-If you are looking for a rounded experience ask about other opportunities to get to know other riders like open houses or clubs.
+If you are looking for a rounded experience, ask about other opportunities to get to know other riders like open houses, clubs, camps unique experiences and birthday parties.

 - Can parents stay to watch during lessons?

-- Are lessons offered year-round?
+- Do they offer year-round lessons?
 Are the stable and arena areas heated?

-- Get to know the instructor.
+- Get to know the riding instructors.
 Ask about background and credentials.
 Can you see you or your child learning from the instructor?
+Do they have a knowledgeable staff?

 - Tour the facility and observe lessons.
 Is the facility clean?
+Is there an outdoor arena?
+Indoor arena?
 Do they have safety rules?
+Is the facility licensed?
 Are the staff and stable hands friendly?
 Observe the horses.
-Are they well behaved?
+Are they well behaved, well-trained horses?
 Are there a variety of different horses – young for more advanced riders to older, mature horses for beginners?

 Horseback Riding Lessons